lovelyyun024/lovelyyun024/README.md

 <h1 align="center">Hey there 👋!
 I'm Esther Zhang!</h1>
-<h4 align="left">Hello!
+<p align="left">Hello!
 I'm Esther Zhang, a software engineer with a diverse background.
 I transitioned from tech consulting to software engineering, driven by a passion for building software.
 A coding bootcamp equipped me with skills in full-stack development, including JavaScript, Python, React, Redux, and Express.
-Experienced with AWS, databases, and RESTful APIs, I bring a unique blend of technical consulting expertise and a continuous learning mindset.</h4>
+Experienced with AWS, databases, and RESTful APIs, I bring a unique blend of technical consulting expertise and a continuous learning mindset.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">